Quadratic Privacy-Signaling Games and the MMSE Information Bottleneck Problem for Gaussian Sources: The MMSE Gaussian Information Bottleneck Problem

 where $\beta\geq 0$ is a tradeoff parameter.
 Here, the goal is to compress an observation $\boldsymbol{X}$ while at the same time to maximize the released information related to $\boldsymbol{Y}$.

 The information bottleneck problem considering jointly Gaussian multidimensional sources is studied in \cite{chechik2005IB} where the structure of the optimal solution, which is jointly Gaussian with $\boldsymbol{X}$ \cite{IBOptimality}, is identified.
-The objective function in \eqref{eq:IBObjective} resembles the objective function considered in this manuscript in the sense that in both problems the parameter $\boldsymbol{Y}$ is desired to be conveyed while information related to the parameter $\boldsymbol{X}$ is desired to be removed from the displayed message.
+The objective function in \eqref{eq:IBObjective} resembles the objective function considered in this manuscript in the sense that in both problems the random variable $\boldsymbol{Y}$ is desired to be conveyed while information related to the random variable $\boldsymbol{X}$ is desired to be removed from the displayed message.

 The information bottleneck problem can in fact be viewed as a Stackelberg game between a sender and a receiver.
 In this game, the sender wants to compress the observed random variable and to convey the unobserved random variable.
-The use of mutual information as a performance metric effectively means that the receiver uses all the available information related to both of the parameters, i.e., it always employs its best response as in the Stackelberg equilibrium.
-Thus, the receiver is concerned with extracting information related to both of the parameters, which is also the case in our framework.
+The use of mutual information as a performance metric effectively means that the receiver uses all the available information related to both of the random variables, i.e., it always employs its best response as in the Stackelberg equilibrium.
+Thus, the receiver is concerned with extracting information related to both of the random variables, which is also the case in our framework.

 In the following, we consider a setting which is similar to the information bottleneck technique by employing mean squared error terms as our metric.
-As in the information bottleneck framework, the sender observes only the parameter $\boldsymbol{X}$, rather than observing both of the parameters.
+As in the information bottleneck framework, the sender observes only the random variable $\boldsymbol{X}$, rather than observing both of the random variables.
 Namely, the encoder has access to only partial information and is of the form $\boldsymbol{z}=\gamma^e(\boldsymbol{x})$.
 The objective functions of the sender and receiver are as defined in \eqref{eq:objEnc} and \eqref{eq:objDec}, respectively.
-Since the receiver is concerned with estimating both of the parameters, it employs the minimum mean squared error estimators of each parameter.
+Since the receiver is concerned with estimating both of the random variables, it employs the minimum mean squared error estimators of each random variable.
 Since the equilibrium concept is the Stackelberg equilibrium, the objective function of the sender can be written as